orchest/orchest/docs/source/getting_started/installation.rst

 If you have **special requirements** (or preferences) for deploying Orchest on your Kubernetes cluster, then one of the following subsections might proof helpful:

-* :ref:`Installing using an FQDN <install fqdn>`: Reach Orchest using a Fully Qualified Domain Name (FQDN) instead of the cluster's IP directly.
+* :ref:`Setting up an FQDN <install fqdn>`: Reach Orchest using a Fully Qualified Domain Name (FQDN) instead of the cluster's IP directly.
 * :ref:`Installing without Argo Workflows <install argo>`: Don't let Orchest manage Argo in case you already have Argo Workflows installed on your Kubernetes cluster.